2024-25 Catalog

 The study of chemistry opens doors to satisfying careers, to a stimulating view of the world, and to a professional life in which one’s natural tendency to ask “Why?” can lead to personally rewarding endeavors.
 The undergraduate curriculum in chemistry contains many of the prerequisites for biology, earth and environmental sciences, materials science, molecular biology, physics, and chemical engineering.
 This allows students to transfer credits among these majors through the sophomore year.

-Chemistry students have the opportunity to design their undergraduate curricula for specialization in a variety of fields through the ChemFlex curriculum.
+Chemistry students have the opportunity to design their undergraduate curricula for specialization in a variety of fields through the choice of both degree program and some additional courses.

 Degrees in the College of Arts and Sciences

 In the College of Arts and Sciences the Chemistry Department offers three degrees: a B.S. in Chemistry, a B.A. in Chemistry and a B.S. in Pharmaceutical Chemistry with an interdepartmental B.S. in Biochemistry degree with the Department of Biological Sciences.
-The ChemFlex Curriculum allows the flexibility for a student to develop a concentration in a specific area if he/she wishes to do so.
-The specific concentrations are noted in the following Table.
+The B.S. in Chemistry degree has two tracks: 1) the American Chemical Society accredited B.S. in Chemistry degree, and 2) a B.S. in Chemistry degree that is not accredited that requires fewer credits.
+All degree programs require appropriate Mathematics and Physics collateral courses, and some require an introduction to programming course.

 With regard to the B.S. in Pharmaceutical Chemistry, the pharmaceutical industry is focused on exploring the biochemistry of disease and designing or finding drugs to cure or ameliorate disease.
 Biochemists, organic chemists, biologists, and chemical engineers collaborate to achieve this end.
 The majority of chemists hired today go into the pharmaceutical industry.
 The B.S. in Pharmaceutical Chemistry is a chemistry degree option which focuses on core chemistry, biochemistry, and molecular biology to prepare students for careers in this field.
 Since it is a highly interdisciplinary field it requires the breadth of knowledge offered by this degree program.